-Must be any string, default $N.\P$.
-Format string for the prefix used for all output products. n is substituted with the user-specified name of the program.
-N is substituted with the optionally uniquified name of the program.
-P is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique).
-P is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
-This may not be completely unique, P is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
+Must be any string, default %N.%P. Format string for the prefix used for all output products. %n is substituted with the user-specified name of the program. %N is substituted with the optionally uniquified name of the program. %P is substituted with the local name of the pass within its group. %P is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique). %U is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
+This may not be completely unique,%D is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
 Any directories that don't exist will be created as soon as an output file is written.